tenchi-security/zanshin-cli/README.md

 ##### `zanshin organization member invite list`

-Lists the member invites of organization this user has direct access to.
+List all pending member invitations for an organization the user has access to.

 **Usage**: